 During the fourth quarter of fiscal 2023, we determined the assets and land related to our owned corporate headquarters in Tinton Falls, New Jersey met all of the criteria for classification as assets held for sale in accordance with ASC 360, Impairment and Disposal of Long-Lived Assets ("ASC 360").
-The property's carrying amount was written down to its estimated fair value, less estimated costs to sell, of \$38,680.
-During the first quarter of fiscal 2025, we concluded a portion of the property, with an estimated fair value of \$1,000, no longer met the held for sale criteria and was reclassified as held for use.
-As a result, approximately \$24 of catch-up depreciation was recorded in the consolidated statements of operations.

-The remaining assets have been classified as held for sale for more than one year.
+The assets have been classified as held for sale for more than one year.
 In accordance with ASC 360, assets not sold by the end of the one-year period may still qualify as held for sale, if certain conditions are met.
-The Board of Directors (the "Board") reconfirmed their approval of the sale at the April 2024 meeting and we believe the sale will be completed in calendar year 2024.
-Upon closing of the transaction, we intend to enter into a lease for a portion of the premises.
-As of June 30, 2024, we concluded all of the held for sale criteria was still met, and the assets were properly classified on the consolidated balance sheets.
-In addition, we have assessed the assets for any changes in fair value and have concluded that the current carrying amount represents the estimated fair value, less estimated costs to sell.
+The Board of Directors (the "Board") reconfirmed their approval of the sale at the July 2024 meeting, and we believe the sale will be completed in fiscal year 2025.
+As of September 30, 2024, we concluded all of the held for sale criteria was still met, and the assets were properly classified on the consolidated balance sheets.
+In addition, we have assessed the assets for any changes in fair value less costs to sell and have recorded an additional impairment charge of \$2,910, which includes changes in the estimated fair value and estimated costs to sell.